 Many new importers choose to buy off-the-shelf products — and for these importers, intellectual property (IP) is not a major concern.
 But if you’ve developed your own product, you need to be more careful.

-According to China Law Blog, without the right legal agreements in place, you can open yourself up to direct competition from your factory.
+According to some experts, without the right legal agreements in place, you can open yourself up to direct competition from your factory.
 Some factories will take what they learn from making your products and then use that information to help them make and sell their own — but at a lower price.

 It’s therefore recommended that you have your factory sign certain agreements, such as an NNN agreement, to help protect your company’s IP.